 Parameter WAN IP Settings WAN mode The WAN operation mode, defines whether the interface should run as DHCP client, statically configured or over PPPoE.
-MTU The maximum transfer unit for the interface, if provided it will specify the largest size of a packet transmitted on the interface.
+MTU The Maximum Transmission Unit for the interface, if pro- vided it will specify the largest size of a packet transmitted on the interface.